Using KSTEP

 SetBit(45); // Enable the KStep Amplifiers

-Additionally, code might be added to enable the amplifiers as soon as motion is detected and disabled after a period of time with no motion.
+It's possible to write code to enable the amplifiers as soon as motion is detected and disabled after a period of time with no motion.
 Here is an example:

 double T0, LastX=0, LastY=0, LastZ=0;